History of Tibet: People's Republic of China's rule (1950–present)

 In 1962, China and India fought a brief war over the disputed Aksai Chin region.
 Although China won the war, Chinese troops withdrew north of the McMahon Line.

 In 1965, the area that had been under the control of the Dalai Lama's government from the 1910s to 1959 (Ü-Tsang and western Kham) was renamed the Tibet Autonomous Region (TAR).
 Autonomy provided that the head of government would be an ethnic Tibetan; however, actual power in the TAR is held by the First Secretary of the Tibet Autonomous Regional Committee of the Chinese Communist Party, who has never been a Tibetan.
 The role of ethnic Tibetans in the higher levels of the TAR Communist Party remains very limited.

 The destruction of most of Tibet's more than 6,000 monasteries occurred between 1959 and 1961 by the Chinese Communist Party.
 During the mid-1960s, the monastic estates were broken up and secular education introduced.
 During the Cultural Revolution.
 Red Guards inflicted a campaign of organized vandalism against cultural sites in the entire PRC, including Tibet's Buddhist heritage.

+When General Secretary Hu Yaobang visited Tibet in 1980 and 1982, he disagreed with what he viewed as heavy-handedness.
+Hu reduced the number of Han party cadre, and relaxed social controls.

 In 1989, the Panchen Lama died of a massive heart attack at the age of 50.

 The PRC continues to portray its rule over Tibet as an unalloyed improvement, but as some foreign governments continue to make protests about aspects of PRC rule in Tibet as groups such as Human Rights Watch report alleged human rights violations.
 Most governments, however, recognize the PRC's sovereignty over Tibet today, and none have recognized the Government of Tibet in Exile in India.

 Riots flared up again in 2008.
 Many ethnic Hans and Huis were attacked in the riot, their shops vandalized or burned.
 The Chinese government reacted swiftly, imposing curfews and strictly limiting access to Tibetan areas.
 The international response was likewise immediate and robust, with some leaders condemning the crackdown and large protests and some in support of China's actions.

 In 2018, German car manufacturer Mercedes-Benz reverted an advertisement and apologized for 'hurting feelings' of Chinese people by quoting the Dalai Lama.

+Since 2009, at least 160 Tibetans, including monks, nuns, and ordinary people, have self-immolated to protest Chinese policies in Tibet.